-Sprint king Usain Bolt hit by a cameraman on Segway while celebrating his 200m win at the World Athletics Championships in on Thursday.
+Sprint king Usain Bolt hit by a cameraman on Segway while celebrating his 200m win at World Athletics Championships.
 Jamaican jokes that American rival Justin Galtin had 'paid to get him killed'

 Somebody has tried to 'kill' Usain Bolt.
 And the Jamaican sprint king, who blazed to yet another sprint double after retaining his world 200 metres crown in Beijing on Thursday, has 'blamed' his American rival Justin Gatlin.